 Telephone: +44 (0)20 7898 4041

-If you unsubscribe from communications from us, from any or all of the communication channels mentioned above, we will update our records to stop further communication as quickly as we can.
-Due to some communications already being in progress at the point you opt out, please be aware that it can take up to 6 weeks for your preferences to be fully implemented, although your request will be put into effect within 30 calendar days.
+If you unsubscribe from our communications, we will update our records to stop further communication as quickly as we can.
+Due to some communications already being in progress at the point you opt-out, please be aware that it can take up to 6 weeks for your preferences to be fully implemented, although your request will be put into effect within one month.

 If SOAS corrects, restricts, or deletes your personal data at your request and that data has been passed to a third party or third parties for the same purpose, SOAS is responsible for ensuring that those bodies also fulfil the terms of your request unless it proves impossible or requires disproportionate effort.